 “Have patience.
 All things are difficult before they become easy.” -- Persian poet Saadi

 Small businesses are important ventures.
-They are the initiatives that help create new jobs in the world but yet, most of them fail to sustain beyond the fifth year.
-But it is very important for the small businesses to survive and flourish for they not only contribute to the economy by launching new products and services but also give local communities an economic opportunity and security against factors like unemployment, poverty and even crime.
+They are the initiatives that help create new jobs globally, yet most of them fail to sustain beyond the fifth year.
+But it is very important for small businesses to survive and flourish.
+They contribute to the economy by launching new products and services and giving local communities economic opportunity and security against unemployment, poverty, and even crime.
 But several small businesses fail to come up with solid strategies to overcome the initial challenges.
-It is key to uphold the significance that renowned Austrian political economist Joseph Schumpeter had attached to the innovator who he considers the role of an entrepreneur as a determining factor of economic growth.
+It is key to uphold the significance that renowned Austrian political economist Joseph Schumpeter had attached to the innovator who considers the role of an entrepreneur as a determining factor of economic growth.
 In his absence, that rate is bound to slow down.
 The more an entrepreneur survives and thrives, the better the economic growth becomes.

 Here we take a look at the year-wise breakdown of a small business success story and as an entrepreneur, you can check whether this journey is in alignment with your story so far:

 Year One: The start when things look very promising

 Launching a company doesn’t take much time but turning it into an effective one takes a lot of hard work.
 This is a story with almost all business ventures.
 The launching time of the business sees the first set of successes and they make you feel elated.
 For example, incorporating your company, starting a website, and getting some early pat on the back to take the initiative.
 The starting time or the honeymoon period is all about a positive emotion even though the expenses largely run from your own pocket for setting up things.
 The first year is nothing else other than a start, something like getting admission in an institution of your choice.
 Reaching the destination, i.e., getting certified as a top product of that institution, is still a far cry.